openarsenalspecs/Civic-Tech/Fundamenta.md

 - Network-deployed versions of this software must also remain fully AGPL-3.0+ compliant, including exposure of source code modifications when applicable under the license.

 For full legal details, please refer to the AGPL-3.0+ license and the project's `notice.md` file.
----

-# Mission

-Fundamenta exists to ensure that:

-Every budget is transparent

-Every transaction is accountable

-Every inefficiency is identified

-Every citizen has visibility into public finance

----

-Fundamenta — Empowering Citizens Through Open Finance